Stochastic Dynamics for Video Infilling: Introduction

+\textbf{1}.
+The inputs of the video prediction are consecutive frames so the initial momentum is given.
+However, the inputs of video infilling are sparse and discontinuous ($X_S$ and $X_T$), which makes the task more challenging.

+\textbf{2}.
+The observation of the last frame becomes a long-term coherence requirement, which gives more constraints to our model.
+Video prediction only needs to generate visually plausible frames smoothly transferred from previous frames, while video infilling is also required to guarantee the coherence between the previous sequence ($\tilde{X}_{S+1:T-1}$) and the terminal frame $X_{T}$.

+\textbf{3}.
+As illustrated in Figure \ref{fig:stochasticity}, compare with interpolation models, an interval our model needs to infill has more uncertainties, even with more reference frames (frame 1 and 13).

+To inference the initial and final momentum, we expose extended reference frames both from the past (frame 1 and 7 in Figure \ref{fig:problem_formulation}) and the future (frame 13 and 19) to the model.
+To achieve long-term coherence, we introduce \({RBConvLSTM}\), a multi-layer bi-directional ConvLSTM with residual connections between adjacent layers.
+The dynamics from both sides are gradually propagated to the middle steps and create dynamic constraint vectors to guide the inference step by step.

-To model the stochasticity of the dynamics, we propose a stochastic generation model.
-The model first takes two reference frames and the extended reference frames to extract the dynamic features.
-Then we use the \(RBConvLSTM\) to create constraint vectors.
-At each step, a distribution is inferred conditioned on a constraint vector, and the dynamics generated previously.
-Then we sample the dynamics change from this distribution and synthesize a new frame.
+To model the uncertainty in the interval, we propose a stochastic model under the bi-directional constraints.
+At step t, a distribution for an embedding vector is inferred, conditioned on previously generated frames and the reference frames.
+We sample an embedding vector from the distribution and use a decoder to generate the frame at step t.

 We design our objective function by optimizing a variational lower bound (see \ref{seg:loss}).
-SDVI stands out among previous studies on 4 datasets.
-We also infill the segments of a real-world video (2fps) and connect them to create the entire video with 16fps.
-(See the video web page in the supplemental material).
-To summarize, our contributions are: \begin{itemize}[noitemsep, topsep=2pt] \item A stochastic model is proposed to generate long-term intermediate sequences.
-To the best of our knowledge, it is the first stochastic approach to solve the video infilling task, and the first model explicitly utilizes the extended reference frames away from the interval. \item A module \(RBConvLSTM\)(see \ref{seg:RBConvLSTM}) is introduced to enforce spatial-temporal coherency. \item A movement weight mask (see \ref{sec:movement_weight_mask}) is applied to help generate dynamics against the stale content. \item A metric LMS (see \ref{sec:Experiments}) is proposed to evaluate the sequence temporal coherency. \end{itemize}
+SDVI achieves state-of-the-art performance on 4 datasets.
+We also infill every between-frame interval of a real-world video (2fps) and connect them to create an enhanced long video of 16fps (See the video web page in the supplemental material).
+To summarize, our contributions are: \begin{itemize}[noitemsep, topsep=2pt] \item To the best of our knowledge, it is the first stochastic model and the first study utilizes the extended frames away from the interval to solve the video infilling. \item A module \(RBConvLSTM\)(see \ref{seg:RBConvLSTM}) is introduced to enforce spatial-temporal coherence. \item A spatial feature map is applied in the sampling to enable spatial independence of different regions. \item A metric LMS (see \ref{sec:Experiments}) is proposed to evaluate the sequence temporal coherence. \end{itemize}